 Co-founded by former CERN engineers who contributed to the ATLAS project at the Large Hadron Collider, CREAL3D is a Switzerland-based startup that’s created an impressive light-field display that’s unlike anything in an AR or VR headset on the market today.

 At CES last week we saw and wrote about lots of cool stuff.
-But hidden in the less obvious places we found some pretty compelling bleeding-edge projects that might not be in this year’s upcoming headsets, but surely paints a promising picture for the next next-gen of AR and VR.
+But hidden in the less obvious places we found some pretty compelling bleeding-edge projects that might not be in this year’s upcoming headsets, but surely paint a promising picture for the next next-gen of AR and VR.

 One of those projects wasn’t in CES’s AR/VR section at all.
 It was hiding in an unexpected place—one and half miles away, in an entirely different part of the conference—blending in as two nondescript boxes on a tiny table among a band of Swiss startups representing at CES as part of the ‘Swiss Pavilion’.